Kiyoshika/Entropy-Based-Model-Selection/README.md

 # How This Method Works
 Keep in mind that this is my experimental approach to deriving an entropy-based metric for model selection and is only somewhat tested.

 This derivation begins with the notion of entropy, which is the (negative) expected value of the log likelihood of a model.
 In the code example, I'm using a linear model with normally distributed residuals (although they don't have to be.)
+I am also using a base 2 logarithm to keep my units in "bits", although I don't think it will be a significant impact if a different base is used (needs to be tested).

 All independent variables are standard scaled for the purpose of creating a "penalty" metric.
 This is to keep a level playing field for all coefficients and not be influenced by vastly different scales.
 After all independent variables are scaled, a typical regression model is fit.